After childbirth, hemorrhoids came out.

 • excessive pain during bowel movements;

-• blood clots appear.
+• bloody clots appear.

 Features of the treatment of postpartum hemorrhoids

-It is necessary to pay attention to this problem in time and take care of proper treatment.
+You need to pay attention to this problem in time and take care of proper treatment.

 Regular bleeding affects the quality of breast milk and negatively affects protective functions.
 With severe manifestations of anemia, a nursing mother loses milk.

-How to cure hemorrhoids of the third stage
+How to cure third stage hemorrhoids

 Ligation of hemorrhoids with latex rings

-What happens when there is no treatment
+What happens if there is no treatment at all?

 • radio wave surgery.

-• removal of knots by laser.
+• removal of nodes with laser.

-Nutrition for the new mother
+Nutrition for a new mother

 The peculiarity of the diet for hemorrhoids after childbirth is to maintain the intestines and organically combine with feeding.
 The quality of milk and the health of the baby depend on the products.